 The Tuvar Village Project is the Indian component of a global demonstration of the use of disruptive technologies to meet the needs of lower income communities; simultaneously enhancing environmental, social and economic sustainability.
 The viability of the Tuvar Village Project is predicted on a comprehensive response to the needs of the community—power to households, potable water, sanitation, hygiene, health education, and telehealth supported by new sources of income for the community.

 Our partners on this project include Mr. B.M.
 Shah, Mr. Kantibhai Patel, Mr. Vinod and Mr. Minibhai from NLRDF (Narottam Lalbhai Rural Development Fund) and Mr. Subi Rajagopalan, Mr. Harish Shankar V., Mr. Yogendra Khaintola and Mr. Rajesh Unnikrishnan from Safeworld Rural Services LLP and Prof. K. Ganapathy and Mr. S. Premanand from Apollo Telemedicine Networking Foundation.
-Due to their commitment and tireless efforts, the initial phase (Stage 1) of the project should be up and running in May 2018!
+Due to their commitment and tireless efforts, the initial phase (Stage 1) of the project should be up and running in June 2018!